fluffy/4572bis/draft-ietf-mmusic-4572-update.md

 This document improves security from the RFC 4572 [@RFC4572].
-It updates the preferred hash function cipher suite from SHA-1 to SHA-256, and removes the reference to the MD2 cipher suite.
+It updates the preferred hash function cipher suite from SHA-1 to SHA-256, and deprecates the usage of the MD2 and MD5 cipher suites.
 By clarifying the usage and handling of multiple fingerprints, the document also enables hash agility, and incremental deployment of newer, and more secure, cipher suites.